samuel-jimenez/GramEditor/docs/src/languages/c.md

   Add: [-xc]
 ```

-By default clang and gcc will recognize `*.C` and `*.H` (uppercase extensions) as C++ and not C and so Tehanu too follows this convention.
+By default clang and gcc will recognize `*.C` and `*.H` (uppercase extensions) as C++ and not C and so Gram too follows this convention.
 If you are working with a C-only project (perhaps one with legacy uppercase pathing like `FILENAME.C`) you can override this behavior by adding this to your settings:

 ```json [settings]
 {